Treaty Trader (E1) and Treaty Investor (E2)

 Treaty Trader (E-1) visas are authorized based on a treaty of commerce between the United States and Israel which was signed upon in April 1954.
 This status is entitled for individuals intending to go to the United States to carry on substantial trade, including trade in services or technology, principally between the United States and the treaty country.

-Individuals applying for E visas at the American Embassy in Israel must have an Israeli nationality.
+Individuals applying for E visas at the American Embassy in Israel must be a national or a resident of Israel.
 The U.S. has also concluded treaties of commerce with several other countries; therefore if you are not an Israeli national please refer to the website of the U.S. Embassy or Consulate in your home country.

 To qualify as a Treaty Trader (E-1):

 - At least 50% of the business (parent company) is Israeli owned, i.e., at least 50% of the company stock is owned by Israeli citizens.
 Local permanent resident aliens or American citizens do not qualify as majority holders of US companies for E visa purposes.